AlanZhang1995/ECC_DM_for_DR/LANet/README.md

 # LANet

-This section is heavily depend on the original [LANet repo](https://github.com/FDU-VTS/LANet/tree/main)
+This section is largely based on the original [LANet repository](https://github.com/FDU-VTS/LANet/tree/main).